sausheong/polyglot/README.md

 Essentially, the Polyglot architecture revolves around using a broker to disassociate the processing units (responders) from the communications unit (acceptor), allowing the responders to be created in multiple languages.

 ###Flow

-There are two basic types of flows in Polyglot.

-The normal flow goes like this:

 1. Client sents a HTTP request to the acceptor
 2. The acceptor converts the request into JSON and sends it to the broker, and waits for a response